 I love this company for so many reasons.
 First of all, their trees look so realistic and I love the fact that the branches are different lengths, just like you would see on a real evergreen.
 I also love that it is pre-lit, and so easy to put together.

 Mercury glass is a favorite, and you’ll see some large mercury glass bulbs tucked deep within the tree on sturdy branches (my boys can get pretty wild at times believe it or not).
 These beautiful bulbs came from Home Goods last year.
+I love the way they shimmer and sparkle when the twinkling lights hit them.

 Some larger white bulbs covered in fur bring a pop of white and add a cozy feel.
 I also have some large silver pine cones on my tree (they came from Hobby Lobby) that look like glass, but they are actually plastic!